MeaningCloud/meaningcloud-php/README.md

 ## MeaningCloud

 MeaningCloud is a cloud-based text analytics service that through APIs allows you extract meaning from all kind of unstructured content: social conversation, articles, documents...
-You can check our demos here: https://www.meaningcloud.com/demos
+You can check our demos [here](https://www.meaningcloud.com/demos).

 The different APIs provide easy access to many NLP tasks such as automatic classification, sentiment analysis, topic extraction, etc. To be able to use the service you just have to log into MeaningCloud (by registering or using other services to log in: https://www.meaningcloud.com/developer/login), and you will receive a license key subscribed to a Free plan with up to 20k credits.